Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

-Note that constant figure eights are stable from an isotropy point of view when their vertex has valence $\ge 2$.
-The ghost eight leaves are forced by the fact from Remark~\ref{rmk:wtc} that the moduli space (resp.\ ambient polyfold) of figure eight quilts has a boundary stratum on which all energy concentrates at the singularity, so that rescaling yields a squashed eight bubble that is attached to a constant figure eight quilt, whose value can be varied by changing the rescaling (that's what we denote by ghost eight).
-If the figure eight was nonconstant, then the resulting boundary stratum of the moduli space of fixed tree type is cancelled by the boundary stratum in which the Morse edge between a squashed eight and a figure eight vertex is of length $0$.
-Our setup including ghost eight leaves is equivalent to requiring squashed eight vertices to have ``Morse distance'' from the base quilt less or equal to the ``figure eight height'', and using the boundary strata resulting from equality to cancel the above mentioned strata in which a figure eight vertex degenerates into a squashed eight.
 From here we can note that any breaking of trajectories between squashed eights or figure eights and the main component corresponds to Morse height $-\delta\to\infty$ and thus forces at least one breaking between each figure eight vertex and the root.
-(Between ghost eights and the root, this can be achieved by a broken Morse trajectory between a squashed eight and the root, or by a ghost edge of length $\infty$.)
-If there is just one breaking for each figure eight (and for each ghost eight either the ghost edge is infinite or there is one breaking between the squashed eight and quilt), then the result lies in the top boundary stratum, but any additional breaking of an edge adds to the corner index individually.\footnote{If there are $N$ figure eight vertices, then this effect is analogous to the breaking of finite length Morse trajectories in the $N$-fold Cartesian product of $L_{01}\times_{M_1}L_{12}$ : The first breaking has to happen simultaneously in all components since their lengths are coupled; further breakings are independent since trajectories can be constant in various components. }
+If there is just one breaking for each figure eight, then the result lies in the top boundary stratum, but any additional breaking of an edge adds to the corner index individually.
+Indeed, if there are $N$ figure eight vertices, then this effect is analogous to the breaking of finite length Morse trajectories in an $N$-fold Cartesian product: The first breaking has to happen simultaneously in all components since their lengths are coupled; further breakings are independent since trajectories can be constant in various components. \end{remark}